Colors of the following climate diagrams: Singapore Switzerland

 Night time lows

 At night, it cools down to varying degrees depending on the country and altitude.
 In Singapore, temperatures drop as low as 24.3 °C in January.
-The warmest nights are in May with 25.8 °C. In Switzerland, it is coolest at night in January with -1.4 °C and warmest in July with 14.7 °C. This corresponds to a cooling of 5.8 to 7.3 °C in Singapore and 5.6 to 10.8 °C in Switzerland.
+The warmest nights are in May at 25.8 °C. In Switzerland, it is coolest at night in January at -1.4 °C and warmest in July at 14.7 °C. This corresponds to a cooling of 5.8 to 7.3 °C in Singapore and 5.6 to 10.8 °C in Switzerland.

 The humidity of the air depends to a large extent on the air temperature.
 The warmer the air, the more water it can absorb.
 At a temperature of 25°C it is 23 grams per cubic meter, at 30 degrees it is already 26 grams.
 Therefore, the air humidity is given as a relative value to the temperature-dependent maximum amount.
 It becomes unpleasant when high humidity is combined with high temperatures.